-TE REO MĀORI Matua Jeff, Whaea Stacey, Matua Paratene - Marae Prerequisites: Prerequisites: Prerequisites: Year 9 and 10 Te Ao Māori/Te Reo Māori or by special permission from the Head of Te Ao Māori.
+Matua Jeff, vynaea Stacey, Matua Paratene - Marae Year 11 Te Reo Māori [11MĀO] Year 12 Te Reo Māori [12MĀO] Year 13 Te Reo Māori [13MĀO] Prerequisites: Prerequisites: Prerequisites: Year 9 and 10 Te Ao Māori/Te Reo Māori or by special permission from the Head of Te Ao Māori.
 10 credits at Level 1 Te Reo Māori or by special permission from the Head of Te Ao Māori.
 10 credits at Level 2 Te Reo Māori or by special permission from the Head of Te Ao Māori.
 Course Information: Course Information: Course Information: The aim of this course is to enable the students to grow in their ability to understand Te Reo Māori and build their confidence to speak Te Reo Māori.
 The aim of this course is to enable the students to grow in their ability to understand Te Reo Māori and build their confidence to speak Te Reo Māori.
 The aim of this course is to enable the students to grow in their ability to understand Te Reo Māori and build their confidence to speak Te Reo Māori.
 There is an emphasis on using and understanding spoken and written Māori as a language of communication and interaction This course emphasises the use and understanding of spoken and written Māori as a language of communication in every social and cultural situation.
 It will focus on the structure of the language, vocabulary appropriate to various contexts, as well as figures of speech such as colloquialisms.
 This course explores topics that include iwi history, tikanga and the ongoing revitalisation of Te Reo Māori me ona tikanga.
 The subject also emphasises using and understanding spoken and written Maori as a language of teaching, communication and interaction.
 "He Māori ahau, e noho Māori nei ki tōku Ao Māori.
-Mā runga i tēnā ka Tōhea e au."
+Mā runga i tēnā ka tōhea e au."
 "He Māori ahau, e noho Māori nei ki tōku Ao Māori.
-Mā runga i tēnā ka Tōhea e au."
+Mā runga i tēnā ka tōhea e au."
 "He Māori ahau, e noho Māori nei ki tōku Ao Māori.
-Mā runga i tēnā ka Tōhea e au."
-Internal Assessments: AS91086 Presentation AS91089 Writing portfolio Internal Assessments: AS91285 Presentation AS91288 Writing portfolio W Internal Assessments: AS91651 Presentation AS91654 Writing portfolio W External Assessments: AS91087 Reading AS91088 Writing External Assessments: AS91286 Reading R AS91287 Writing W External Assessments: AS91652 Reading R AS91653 Writing W Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 12 Internal Credits: 12 Internal Credits: 12 External Credits: 12 External Credits: 12 External Credits: 12 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Māori Leads to: 13 Māori University Entrance Approved Examinable by Scholarship There are opportunities for students to undertake te reo Māori papers from the University of Waikato.
+Mā runga i tēnā ka tōhea e au."
+Internal Assessments: AS92092 Presentation/Writing AS92093 Presentation/Writing Internal Assessments: AS91285 Presentation AS91288 Writing portfolio W Internal Assessments: AS91651 Presentation AS91654 Writing portfolio W External Assessments: AS92094 Listening/Reading AS92095 Presentation/Writing Portfolio External Assessments: AS91286 Reading R AS91287 Writing W External Assessments: AS91652 Reading R AS91653 Writing W Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 12 Internal Credits: 12 External Credits: 10 External Credits: 12 External Credits: 12 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Māori Leads to: 13 Māori University Entrance Approved Examinable by Scholarship There are opportunities for students to undertake te reo Māori papers from the University of Waikato.